Ian swamps southwest Florida, trapping people in homes

 “We’ll be there to help you clean up and rebuild, to help Florida get moving again,” President Joe Biden said Wednesday.
 “And we’ll be there every step of the way.
 That’s my absolute commitment to the people of the state of Florida.”

-DeSantis has requested Biden grant a Major Disaster Declaration for all 67 of the state’s counties, which would open a range of federal assistance for residents and funding for public infrastructure repairs.
-DeSantis has also requested Biden allow FEMA to provide a 100% federal cost share for debris removal and emergency protective measures for 60 days.
+Florida Gov. Ron DeSantis has requested Biden grant a Major Disaster Declaration for all 67 of the state’s counties, which would open a range of federal assistance for residents and funding for public infrastructure repairs.
+DeSantis has also asked Biden to allow FEMA to provide a 100% federal cost share for debris removal and emergency protective measures for 60 days.

 The governors of Virginia, Georgia, South Carolina and North Carolina all preemptively declared states of emergency.
 Forecasters predicted Ian will turn toward those states as a tropical storm, likely dumping more flooding rains into the weekend, after crossing Florida.